How Do Negative Interest Rates Work?

 Negative interest rates, or interest rates below 0%, flip the traditional lender/borrower relationship on its head.
 Savers must pay to park their money in the bank.
 And theoretically, rather than pay interest to borrow money, borrowers could actually be credited interest — imagine a bank paying you to take out a mortgage.

 An interest rate is the price that banks, businesses, and individual consumers pay to borrow money.
 The average consumer pays interest on the loans they take out to buy a car or a house.
-And when they save money in a bank, the bank pays interest to them for the right to lend that money out to other customers.
+And when they put money in a savings account, the bank pays interest to them for the right to lend that money out to other customers.

-The interest rates consumers pay are determined in large part by the actions taken by central banks, such as the Federal Reserve, the Bank of England, the European Central Bank, and the Bank of Japan.
+The interest rates consumers pay are determined in large part by the actions taken by central banks, such as the Federal Reserve.
 Among its many jobs, the Federal Reserve sets interest rates for the U.S. by setting the federal funds rate.
 This is the interest rate that banks must pay when they borrow money overnight to meet the Federal Reserve’s minimum reserve requirements.

-The federal funds rate produces a rippledown effect that helps determine how much consumers and businesses are charged to borrow.
-Banks set their prime rate based on the target level of the federal funds rate.
+The federal funds rate produces a ripple effect that helps determine how much consumers and businesses are charged to borrow.
+Banks set their prime rate, which is the rate they charge their most creditworthy customers for loans, based on the federal funds rate.

 In this way, banks would be penalized for hanging onto money and would be more likely to lend it out.
 Banks could theoretically pass the cost of such a program onto their customers by charging them a negative rate in turn.